grange85/ahfow-www/_posts/2023/2023-05-11-my-record-collection-033-luna-something-in-the-air.md

 - sonic cathedral
 date: 2023-05-11 00:00 +0000
 ---
 Luna's cover of Thunderclap Newman's _Something in the Air_ was released as part of lovely London indie _Sonic Cathedral's_ 2019 singles club.
-Luna's single was released in June ... but this test pressing was sent to me by Nat of Sonic Cathedral with April's single.
+Luna's single was released in June... but this test pressing was sent to me by Nat of Sonic Cathedral with April's single.

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/my-record-collection-luna-something-test-pressing.jpg" "Luna - Something in the Air (test pressing)" %}